dlang/dub-docs/docs/dub-reference/subpackages.md

 - To build and run a sub-package, execute `dub run :<sub-package>`
 - To test a sub-package, execute `dub test :<sub-package>`

-When the package name is omitted, the current working package name is assumed.
+When the package name is omitted, the current working package name is assumed (e.g., `<package>`).

-The default `targetType` for sub-packages is `autodetect`.
-If the sub-package contains a main function signature
+Because sub-packages act as any other package, the default `targetType` is `autodetect`.

 ## Declaration

-To be useful, a sub-package needs, at minimum, a name, import paths, and source paths (or source files).
+To be useful, a sub-package needs, at minimum, a name.

 Sub-packages can be declared entirely within the main recipe, or by a reference to a name of a folder containing the sub-package recipe file.